MFarabi619/LaTeXResumeSync/README.md

 - I tried resume maker solutions such as [Resume.io](https://resume.io), [Resume.com](https://resume.com), [Resumegenius](https://resumegenius.com/), etc.
     - While they do give you a very rich selection of templates to choose from with a WSYIWYG editor, they rapidly run into customizability limitations as well; and can sometimes be even less customizable than word processing software.
     - A single template never fits all my needs.
 I end up searching across different templates to identify elements that I'd like to combine into one that does fit my needs; but it's impossible because the templates weren't architected to interact with each other.
+    - Another crushing limitation is that in particular platforms/templates you can't always hyperlink/format specific words, which is something I do heavily in my resumes.
     - Womp womp 😭
 - I've tried [Canva](https://www.canva.com/resumes/templates/) and [Figma](https://www.figma.com/community/file/934117164739642551) resumes, which I must say look gorgeous 💯
     - They are infinitely customizable, which is no surprise because that is exactly what design software is made for.